Converting a Joint Tenancy to a Tenancy-in-Common

 In joint tenancy, the joint owners own/hold the whole interest in the property.
 There are no separate shares.
 In contrast, tenants-in-common own the same property in definite and separate share in the property.

 The consequence of holding property in joint tenancy is that the right of survivorship applies.
-Upon the demise of one of the joint tenant, the surviving tenant takes sole ownership of the whole property.
+Upon the demise of one of the joint tenants, the surviving tenant takes sole ownership of the whole property.
 This is regardless of whether the deceased joint owner has left behind a will, and whether they wish for the surviving joint tenant to inherit the property.